History of the BRP

 Bamburgh has always been known as a great fortress and iconic landmark of the North East coast, but very little was known about it’s archaeology.
 When the project began, it was born out of the Project Directors’ fascination with the enigma of this famous and yet unexplored fortress.
 For Graeme Young in particular, the opportunity to dig at the castle that he had visited many times as a schoolboy growing up in Northumberland, was the fulfilment of a boyhood ambition.
 Having secured permission to excavate the Castle from Lady Armstrong, Graeme and his colleagues began their investigations within the Castle with small test pits, geophysics, and documentary research.

 A particular goal was to attempt to re-discover the burial ground that Hope-Taylor had been unable to locate in the 1960s.
 Conveniently, marked on the earliest Ordnance Survey map was ‘Danish burial ground’.
 Storms must have exposed some of the skeletons at the time as the location proved to be broadly accurate.
 The first test pits revealed human remains.
 The success of this initial evaluation led to many years of further study, revealing an Anglo Saxon cemetery of enormous complexity and importance.
 The results of this excavation will soon be published.
+You can read an overview here: Bowl Hole Cemetery.

 The burial ground was only the beginning.
 As the project grew, excavations were undertaken within the castle walls to answer a number of research questions.
 The project began with two small trenches at the northern end of the west ward, near St. Oswald’s Gate, which have now been amalgamated together as Trench 1.
 The gate steps and outworks were cleared and recorded and the post-medieval steps were lifted, revealing an earlier set of steps, of probable medieval date, and beneath them the worn rock surface that may have been the ground surface during the Anglo-Saxon period and earlier.
+Excavation was completed in this area in 2017.
+Read more about the excavation of the fascinating area here: West Ward.

 The year we began excavating Trench 3 Dr Hope-Taylor died.
 A great loss to archaeology, but thankfully some of his former colleagues rescued a great deal of material from his flat that was of archaeological importance, and this included some of the records, drawings and photographs of his Bamburgh excavations, as well as many boxes of finds.
 This material was taken up to Edinburgh to the Royal Commission for Ancient and Historic Monuments of Scotland (RCAHMS), where it is curated.
 Sadly it was was not a complete archive, but that which did survive will be important in developing our understanding of the site.
 At the same time, the castle grounds keeper opened up the store rooms next to Trench 3, that had not been opened since Hope Taylor’s time.
 They turned out to be his site offices and contained his desks and tools and bags of soil samples, many boxes of bone from the dig and some small finds.
 The labels on some of the boxes and finds were our first clue to Hope Taylor’s methodology, and after a period of years we also got full access to the material held by the RCAHMS.
 Since then, the project has re-investigated several other trenches that Hope-Taylor excavated in the West Ward.